ecronix/react-most-wanted/README.md

 * **code splitting**
 * **CI** and **CD**

 All these features can be programmed from scratch.
-But why should you do this?
-Out there are so mutch greate developers creating greate applications, libraries and tools to help them and you to develop fast and easy.
-This should also be a small part from my side to help other make they'r starting with react much easier.
+But why should anyone do this?
+There are so many great developers out there creating great applications, libraries and tools to help them and you to develop fast and easily.
+This is my small contribution to help others have an easier time beginning to use React.

-If all that is true why did I create this project?
-There must be already a starter kit for react applications!
-Well, there are lots of them but unfortunaly non of them was as I would like it to be.
-Some don't have enough fatures to just start and some are have so many that I had to delete features I don't need.
+If all that is true, then why did I create this project?
+There must already be a great starter kit for React applications!
+Well, there are lots of them but unfortunately none of them was as I would like it to be.
+Some don't have enough features to just start and some have so many that I had to delete features I don't need.
 I want to create a starting point that has, as said before, my **personal** "Most Wanted" features.
-If someone likes it, greate :)
+If someone likes it, great :)

 There are also other cool features:
 * **realtime database**
 * **realtime forms**
-* **messaging/notifications** - every loged user that approved messaging on login will recieve notifications for new tasks created
+* **messaging/notifications** - every logged user that approved messaging on login will receive notifications for new tasks created
-* **full authentication** - with google, facebook, twitter, github, email and **phone**
+* **full authentication** - with Google, Facebook, Twitter, GitHub, email and **phone**
 * **online and last time offline state for users**
 * **file uploads to the firebase storage**

-The further text explains witch libraries/modules are used and why.
-Some of them are installed and used in they're `pure` way as in documentation described so in that cases we will just show the link to the official documentation to awoid outdated descriptions of the usage.
+The further text explains which libraries/modules are used, and why.
+Some of them are installed and used in their `pure` way as described in their documentation.
+In those cases we will just show the link to the official documentation to avoid outdated descriptions of their usage.

 ## Folder Structure